Updated December 2015

 Enhancing Student Education

-- Atchison County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Atchison County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 33 KU Medical Center graduates live and/or practice in Atchison County.
+- 34 KU Medical Center alumni live and/or practice in Atchison County.

 - 3 Atchison County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 6 enrollments in KU Medical Center continuing education courses and conferences by Atchison County health care professionals in Fiscal Year 2014.
+- 28 enrollments in KU Medical Center continuing education/professional development courses and conferences by Atchison County health care professionals in FY15.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.